iggredible/Learn-Vim/ch08_registers.md

 Ctrl-R =1+1
 ```

 You can also get the values from any register via the expression register when appended with `@`.
-If you wish to get the text from register "a:
+If you wish to get the text from register a:

 ```
 "=@a
 ```

 Then press `<Enter>`, then `p`.
-Similarly, to get values from register "a while in insert mode:
+Similarly, to get values from register a while in insert mode:

 ```
 Ctrl-r =@a